Common Names: saw palmetto, American dwarf palm tree, cabbage palm

 Latin Names: Serenoa repens, Serenoa serrulata, Sabal serrulata

-- Currently, saw palmetto is used as a dietary supplement for urinary symptoms associated with an enlarged prostate gland (also called benign prostatic hyperplasia or BPH), as well as for chronic pelvic pain, decreased sex drive, migraine, hair loss, and other conditions.
+- Currently, saw palmetto is promoted as a dietary supplement for urinary symptoms associated with an enlarged prostate gland (also called benign prostatic hyperplasia or BPH), as well as for chronic pelvic pain, migraine, hair loss, and other conditions.

 How Much Do We Know?

-- Rigorous, well-conducted studies have evaluated saw palmetto for urinary tract symptoms associated with prostate enlargement in men.
+- Many studies have evaluated various preparations of saw palmetto for urinary tract symptoms associated with prostate enlargement in men.

-- Much less is known about the use of saw palmetto as a dietary supplement for other health purposes or by other groups of people.
+- Much less is known about the use of saw palmetto for other health purposes.

 What Have We Learned?